enkidevs/curriculum/excel/beginner/charts/how-to-make-a-chart.md

 ![options](https://img.enkipro.com/67b72c0e3a80125f28a1d0687875462f.png)

-After you click on a different chart, the chart is instantly updates.
-Also, if you change something in the data table the chart will update.
+After you click on a different chart or change something in the data table, the chart instantly updates.

 ![result](https://img.enkipro.com/893dc0bce89b018fa83073b610eb90a7.png)